 Protein: Adequate protein intake is crucial for tissue repair, hormone production, and the growth and development of your baby.
 Include lean meats, poultry, fish, legumes, dairy products, and plant-based protein sources in your diet.

-See also How many calories a day to stay the same weight
+See also How many calories does a piece of steak have

 Essential Fatty Acids: Omega-3 fatty acids, such as DHA and EPA, are vital for your baby’s neurological development.
 Consuming fatty fish, walnuts, flaxseeds, and chia seeds can help ensure an adequate intake of these essential fats.